wolfganghuse/KarbonObjectsBootcamp/KarbonObjectBootcamp/KarbonObjectBootcamp.rst

 Objects
 -------

-**This is a showcase, do not click on create, and click cancel afterwards, as an object store has already been created for you.**

 -  With Google Chrome, **connect** to the **Prism Central** (as provided in Ressources lab document), click on the\ |image4| Burger Menu,click **Services**, click **Objects**